 The two warships would play little part in the rest of the war, but their presence in the Black Sea prevented the Russian navy from playing an important role in supporting the Russian campaign in the Caucasus.

 On 14th August, the French army attacked the German forces in Lorraine.
-This was to fulfil one of France’s main war objectives, the recovery of Alsace and Lorraine, regions historically part of France but occupied by the Germans in 1871.
+This was to fulfil one of France’s main war objectives, the recovery of Alsace and Lorraine, regions historically part of France but occupied by the Germans back in 1871.
 The French invasion of Lorraine was quickly pushed back by German forces in the area.

 The reinforced German army in eastern Germany met one of the two Russian armies which had invaded their country at Tannenberg on 26th August.
 In the battle which followed, the Germans encircled the Russian army, and by the 29th August had killed, wounded or captured all but 10,000 of the original 150,000 Russian soldiers involved.